 Our Kosher Kitchen

-TUC operates a kosher kitchen certifiedby the Orthodox Union (OU) and by Rabbi Aharon Simkin.
+TUC operates a kosher kitchen under the supervision of Rabbi Aharon Simkin.

 The Hebrew word kosher means "fit."
 The kosher laws define the foods that are fit for consumption for a

 Jew.
 Throughout the 4000-year history of Jews, the observance of kosher has been a hallmark of Jewish identity.
 To the Jew, holiness is not confined to holy places and times outside the everyday; rather,